JohnMichaelD/contact-Solution/README.md

 **ContactSolution** is an app that I designed to help keep track of your contact lens usage.
 This was an everyday little problem that I wanted a long term solution for.

 I wanted a tracker that updated automatically, and would alert me when it was time to replace my contacts or contact case.
-I would only need to access the app to update the counter for days I wore glasses, or accidently fell asleep wearing contacts.
+I would only need to access the app to update the counter for days I wore glasses, or accidentally fell asleep wearing contacts.

 ## Table of Contents